pedrowerkhaizer/chat-project/README.md

 ![image](https://user-images.githubusercontent.com/42971669/226600409-25698c9b-7d21-4d3a-9901-49ac175da227.png)

+You can preview the application in [here] (https://starlit-stroopwafel-be0349.netlify.app/)

-Backend is hosted by https://chatengine.io
+Backend is hosted by https://chatengine.io \
 Components are made by https://www.npmjs.com/package/react-chat-engine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).